Qazi Faez Isa

+During his tenure as Chief Justice, Qazi Faez Isa faced significant controversies, including rulings criticised by political and religious groups, allegations of election interference.
+Additionally, there was backlash over his judgment supporting changes to Supreme Court procedures which faced accusations of consolidating power within his office.
+His rulings also received critique for allegedly encouraging political floor-crossing.
+He was criticised by other Supreme Court justices for undermining the independence of judiciary.

 Early life and education

-Isa was born in Quetta, West Pakistan, on 26 October 1959, he is of Hazara origins belonging to the Sheikh Ali tribe.
-His grandfather fled Afghanistan at the end of the 19th-century due to Hazara persecutions, during the reign of Afghan Emir Abdur Rahman, to then-Balochistan province of British India.
-He is the son of Qazi Muhammad Isa, an independence movement activist who was a close associate of Muhammad Ali Jinnah and served as the president of Muslim League's Balochistan branch.
-Isa's grandfather, Qazi Jalaluddin, was also the Prime Minister of Kalat State in British India.
-The diplomat Ashraf Jehangir Qazi is his first cousin, and Jennifer Musa is his aunt through marriage to his paternal uncle Qazi Muhammad Musa.
+Isa was born in Quetta, West Pakistan on 26 October 1959 to Qazi Muhammad Isa and Begum Saida Isa.
+His paternal grandfather, Qazi Jalaluddin, was a Hazara of the Sunni sect belonging to the Sheikh Ali tribe, and was a judge in Kandahar who was forced to flee Afghanistan at the end of the 19th century, in protest against the persecution of Hazaras during the reign of Abdur Rahman Khan.
+Jalaluddin settled in Pishin in Baluchistan in what was then British India, and served as the prime minister of the princely state of Kalat.
+Isa's paternal grandmother was a Pashtun of the Tareen tribe.
+His mother Begum Saida Isa was a social worker who belonged to a Muhajir family in Karachi, with roots in Lucknow.

+Isa's father, Qazi Muhammad Isa, was a prominent Pakistan Movement activist and a close associate of Muhammad Ali Jinnah, serving as the president of All-India Muslim League's Balochistan chapter, and as the youngest member of Muslim League's Central Committee.
+He represented Balochistan in the 1940 Lahore Resolution.

+The diplomat Ashraf Jehangir Qazi is his first cousin, and Jennifer Musa, an Irish-Pakistani social worker was his aunt through marriage to his paternal uncle Qazi Muhammad Musa.

 He completed his primary and secondary education in Quetta, did his "O" and "A" levels from Karachi Grammar School and went on to do B.A.
 (Honours) in Law, from London.
 He did his Bar professional examination from the Inns of Court School of Law, London, and was called to the Bar of England and Wales (Middle Temple, 1982).

-Career
+Legal career

-Justice Qazi Faez Isa enrolled as an Advocate of the Balochistan High Court on 30 January 1985 and as an Advocate Supreme Court on 21 March 1998.
+Isa enrolled as an Advocate of the Balochistan High Court on 30 January 1985 and as an Advocate Supreme Court on 21 March 1998.

 He practiced law for over 27 years before all the High Courts of Pakistan, the Federal Shariat Court, and the Supreme Court of Pakistan, and was a member of the Balochistan High Court Bar Association, Sindh High Court Bar Association and Life Member of the Supreme Court Bar Association of Pakistan.
 Before his elevation, he was a senior partner and head of litigation in one of Pakistan's leading law firms.
 From time to time he was called upon by the High Courts and the Supreme Court as amicus curiae, and rendered assistance in certain complicated cases.
 He has also conducted international arbitrations.
 Innumerable cases, in which he appeared as Counsel, have been reported in law journals.

-Prior to his elevation, Justice Isa regularly wrote for Pakistan's premier English newspapers.
-He co-authored the book 'Mass Media Laws and Regulations in Pakistan' and authored the report: 'Balochistan: case and demand'.